 Unfortunately they don’t yet provide e-sim cards in Niger, which means you will have to take your existing sim card out of your phone and put in a local prepaid Niger sim card.
 That automatically means you are changing phone numbers.

-If you don’t want to swap sim cards and change phone numbers you might want to look into a portable WiFi device.
+If you don’t want to swap sim cards and change phone numbers and your phone is not e-sim card compatible then you might want to look into a portable WiFi device.
 Read my article about how to get WiFi when traveling and decide for yourself is this is something you rather like.
 I am NOT a fan!

-This also applies when your phone is not unlocked, which is often the case for Americans.
-Before buying a local prepaid sim card always first check if your phone is unlocked.
+This also applies when your phone is not unlocked, which is often the case for phones bought in the USA.
+Before buying a local prepaid sim card or e-sim card always first check if your phone is unlocked.
 All phones from Europe are automatically unlocked!